Danity Kane: 2007–2009: Welcome to the Dollhouse, legal troubles and disbandment

-In Season 3, Episode 8 of Making the Band, Combs stated that he did have Richard on three demos for his new album.
-On the same episode of the show, which was filmed on September 12, 2008, after continued debate with O'Day about the well-being of Danity Kane, he stated that O'Day was no longer in the group, as had been foreshadowed in an earlier episode within the season after a TRL (Total Request Live) appearance.
-Combs was unaware of the specific problems within the group, but sensed that O'Day and Aundrea Fimbres, who were originally close friends, had drastically drifted apart.
-O'Day and Richard informed Combs that the entire group had trust issues with management and ultimately each other.
-The season finale, which took place Tuesday, October 14, 2008, confirmed the departure of O'Day and Woods.
+In Season 3, Episode 8 of Making the Band, Combs stated that Richard recorded three demos for his new album.
+On the same episode of the show, which was filmed on September 12, 2008, after continued debate with O'Day, he stated that O'Day was no longer in the group.
+The season finale, which took place Tuesday, October 14, 2008, confirmed the departure of both O'Day and Woods.
 Combs removed Woods due to feeling that she was unhappy with the group and that she had gotten "caught up in the wrath" of close friend O'Day.
-In the live section of the episode, Combs explained that the reason he let O'Day go was that she was not the same person he signed, that the fame had changed her (as had been expressed on the August 28, 2008, episode).
-"I got love for Aubrey", he said.
-"I don't have any beef with her.
-I just want to work with the young lady that I signed, not the person that fame has made her."
-He later stated that he would be open to working with Woods again.
-When O'Day came on to reply, just moments after deciding not to leave the studio, she first addressed the perception some people, especially bloggers, have of her.
-"I would rather be hated every damn day of my life for being real than loved for being something I'm not", she stated.
-Combs, who spoke to the group and the audience via satellite, relayed to O'Day, "Check this out, baby girl...
-See, your attitude is gonna have you in a dark and lonely place. ...
-What you need to do, at the end of the day, is humble yourself."
-Woods did not appear on the live episode due to prior obligations.
+In the live section of the episode, Combs explained that the reason he let O'Day go was that she was not the same person he signed, that the fame had changed her.
+MTV News reported that Woods planned to work with another group, the Girls Club, and that O'Day was working on a solo album.
+In an October 15, 2008, interview with Us Weekly, Richard explained that O'Day's increasingly "sexy look" was alienating young fans.
+Referring specifically to O'Day's topless pictures for Complex magazine just a month before, Richard stated, "We had just did a signing with Dollhouse Teen, which is for 13, 14-year-old young girls...
+So we can't do that one day and then the next day do an obnoxious cover."